 However, often it only postpones the problem to another month.
 If you’ve got a payday loan and can’t afford to pay it then we can help you sort it out.

 I can’t pay my payday loans what will happen?

 If you know that the payday loan payment is going to be impossible to pay, then it’s better to stop it before the company tries to take a payment.
 Payday loans will usually make you sign up to something called a continuous payment authority (CPA) when you take out the loan.
 This gives them permission to take payments from your account linked to your debit card.

-While CPAs are trickier to cancel than a direct debit, it is possible.
+While CPAs are trickier to cancel than a direct debit, you can do it.
 This post will take you through how to cancel a continuous payment authority and provide you with links to template letters you might need.

-Bear in mind that you may incur charges for not making the payment on the loan, though if they request a payment and the bank rejects it, you get these charges anyway (plus the bank charges on top).
+Bear in mind that you may incur charges for not paying the payday loan, though if they request a payment and the bank rejects it, you get these charges anyway (plus the bank charges on top).

 Once you’ve stopped the payday loan company from taking a payment you need to start thinking about alternative ways of paying the debt.
 We can help you with this.

-Will I be able to pay by instalments?
+Will I be able to pay what I owe to my payday loan by instalments?

-‘Rolling over’ is where you recycle your loan or take out a new payday loan to pay off an old one.
+‘Rolling over’ is where you recycle your loan with your current lender or take out a new payday loan to pay off an old one.
 If you’ve ever heard the nursery rhyme about the old lady that swallowed a fly you’ll know why we don’t recommend this.

 The new loan will have to be big enough to cover the amount you originally borrowed, plus the interest of the first loan and will have new interest added on top.
 This can start a vicious cycle – more and more loans with the amount of debt snowballing.